kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 * Create ClusterRoleBindings
 * Create DaemonSet

-Since the boostrapper generates the DaemonSet spec, the ConfigMap can be simplifed to just specify the host directories:
+Since the boostrapper generates the DaemonSet spec, the ConfigMap can be simplified to just specify the host directories:

 ```